Orangefury/Pikachu/README.md

 # Pikachu
-A multipurpose bot Which can make your server preetier than ever and help you manage it at extreme.
+A multipurpose bot which can make your server preetier than ever and help you manage it at extreme.
 The bot is built using discord.js library.

 **For welcome and goodbye messages create a channel with some words like "welcome", "greet", "leave" etc. and make a channel with name ``log`` to log about all  updates about your server.